-The World Bank’s website is available in Arabic, Chinese, English, French, Russian, and Spanish.
-Moreover, certain materials are available in additional languages.
+The World Bank’s website is available in various languages.

 The World Bank hosts the secretariat of the Program on Forests (PROFOR).
 PROFOR is a multi-donor partnership to improve the livelihoods of forest-dependent people; promote good forest governance; finance sustainable forest management; and coordinate forest policy with other sectors.
 Participants in PROFOR include civil society organizations, conservation NGOs, universities and research institutes, private firms and consultants, and international organizations.
 PROFOR does not accept unsolicited proposals.

 The Bank is a founding member of the Global Tiger Initiative, which currently does not have a grant-making activity.